 - Copy sm_tunnel.php to PrestaShop store root via FTP client.

-- Tunnel address – here you must provide tunnel address like http://www.mystore.com/sm_tunnel.php where http://www.mystore.com is your store URL.
+- Tunnel address – here you have to specify tunnel address, e.g. http://www.mystore.com/sm_tunnel.php where http://www.mystore.com is your store URL.

 - Host address, password, database name – these details you can find in settings.inc.php file (config directory)